Connect with others who understand.

 The impact of menopause on hidradenitis suppurativa “is an area that’s been understudied,” Dr. Jaleel explained.

-In one small study that included 43 postmenopausal people with HS, nearly 40 percent reported worsening HS symptoms after menopause.
+In one small study that included 43 postmenopausal participants with HS, nearly 40 percent reported worsening HS symptoms after menopause.
 Another 44 percent said there was no change.
 In a separate study, 48 percent of participants reported improved HS symptoms with menopause.

 “I’ve seen people who have undergone menopause and gotten worse and people who have undergone menopause and gotten better,” Dr. Jaleel said.